sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 Most repositories have protection rules imposed on the main branch.
 This is **not** Git's feature, but it's offered by most if not all hosting providers.
 This means that after merging A into master locally, if Alice tries to push master to the remote she is going to receive an error.
 Most repositories require your code to be reviewed by one or more people.
 This is to detect any faults, bugs in the code or verify coding standards.
-After all, the more people look at the code, the problems will be detected.
-Also as you will learn pretty quickly, the earlier you catch a defect in the code, the easier, faster and cheaper it is to fix it
+After all, the more people look at the code, the more problems will be detected.
+Also as you will learn pretty quickly, the earlier you catch a defect in the code, the easier, faster and cheaper it is to fix it.

 ### Pull requests

 In order to get your code reviewed, code hosting websites like GitHub and BitBucket support a feature called **Pull requests** through their UI and even their own command line tools.
 This provides an accessible way to understand the changes that are about to be introduced to the base (master or any other) branch by the feature branch.
-Usually pull requests allow the reviewer, to comment, suggest and request changes to the feature branch because they might believe that something is wrong or simply can be improved.
+Usually pull requests allow the reviewer to comment, suggest and request changes to the feature branch because they might believe that something is wrong or simply can be improved.
 Here is a list of all [pull requests](https://github.com/python/cpython/pulls/) that are currently opened for the python's public repository.
 Feel free to check a few pull requests out and see how people review other people's code!
 You might even want to contribute yourself.

 > Warning: Git does offer a request-pull command but it is not to be confused with the pull requests in this section.
 You can check [this](https://stackoverflow.com/a/20289778/2942762) answer on StackOverflow to understand the difference.